h. Provisions and contingencies

 Custom -

-Customs, Excise & Service Tax Appellate Tribunal, Ahmedabad vide its order dated 31.01.2022 has allowed the company to re-export the warehoused goods without payment of duty/fine/penalty if any.
-Regarding interest on Excise duty, company had requested to BIFR for waiver of interest, fine and penalty on duty for default period and it is also mentioned in circulated MDRS dated 13th October 2015.
-However Commissioner of Custom, Ahmedabad had not allowed the permission of re-export and therefore company had filed Special Civil Application (SCA) before Hon'ble High Court of Gujarat and the company's SCA was dismissed on 02nd January, 2023.
-Aggrieved by the impugned order, company had filled Special Leave Petition (Civil) with the Hon'ble Supreme Court of India which was admitted vide order dated 09th May, 2023.
-Matter is now pending at the Apex Court.
+Customs, Excise & Service Tax Appellate Tribunal, Ahmedabad vide its order dated January 31, 2022 has allowed the company to re-export the warehoused goods without payment of duty/fine/penalty if any.
+Regarding interest on Excise duty, company had requested to BIFR for waiver of interest, fine and penalty on duty for default period and it is also mentioned in circulated MDRS dated October 13, 2015.
+However Commissioner of Custom, Ahmedabad had not allowed the permission of re-export and therefore company had filed Special Civil Application (SCA) before Hon'ble High Court of Gujarat and the company's SCA was dismissed on January 02, 2023.
+Aggrieved by the impugned order, company had filled Special Leave Petition (Civil) with the Hon'ble Supreme Court of India which was admitted vide order dated May 09, 2023.

 Income Tax -